About Franklin County

 • Fees for certified copies of court documents are established by statute at approximately $1.00 per page plus certification fees, though rates should be confirmed with the specific clerk's office.

-The Franklin County Chancery Court, sharing the same courthouse address, handles matters including divorce and family law, estate and probate matters, property disputes, guardianships, and adoptions.
-The Chancery Clerk serves as the custodian of land records, marriage licenses, and vital records in addition to chancery court filings.
-Justice Court is located at the courthouse complex and operates under the jurisdiction of elected Justice Court judges.
+Franklin County Chancery Court, sharing the same courthouse address, handles matters including divorce and family law, estate and probate matters, property disputes, guardianships, and adoptions.
+The Chancery Clerk is the custodian of land records, marriage licenses, and vital records in addition to chancery court filings.
+Justice Court is located at the courthouse complex and operates under Franklin County of elected Justice Court judges.

 Property & Public Records

-Property and land records in Franklin County are maintained by the Franklin County Chancery Clerk's office, which serves as the Register of Deeds for the county.
-Located at 1 Main Street, Meadville, MS 39653, the Chancery Clerk's office can be reached at (601) 384-2331 for land records inquiries.
-Available records include warranty deeds, quitclaim deeds, deeds of trust, mortgages, mortgage satisfactions, mechanic's liens, judgment liens, tax liens, easements, rights-of-way, subdivision plats, and survey maps dating back to the county's formation in 1809.
+Property and land records in Franklin County are maintained by Franklin County Chancery Clerk's office, which is the Register of Deeds for Franklin County, Meadville, MS 39653, the Chancery Clerk's office can be contacted through the office’s website. land records inquiries.
+Available records include warranty deeds, quitclaim deeds, deeds of trust, mortgages, mortgage satisfactions, mechanic's liens, judgment liens, tax liens, easements, rights-of-way, subdivision plats, and survey maps dating back to Franklin County's formation in 1809.

 • Certified copies of recorded instruments can be requested from the Chancery Clerk's office for a statutory fee of $2.00 for the first page and $1.00 for each additional page, plus certification fees.

-The Chancery Clerk maintains grantor-grantee indexes and legal description indexes to facilitate record searches.
-Franklin County does not currently offer a comprehensive online land records search system, though some indexed information may be accessible through third-party vendors.
+The Chancery Clerk maintains grantor-grantee indexes and legal description indexes to help with record searches.
+Franklin County does not currently offer a full online land records search system, though some indexed information may be accessible through third-party vendors.
 In-person searches can be conducted during regular business hours, typically Monday through Friday, 8:00 AM to 5:00 PM, excluding county holidays.

-Property tax records and assessment information are maintained by the Franklin County Tax Assessor's office, located in the courthouse complex at 1 Main Street, Meadville.
-The Tax Assessor's office can be contacted at (601) 384-5945 for property assessment inquiries, homestead exemption applications, and parcel identification information.
-The Franklin County Tax Collector handles tax payment collection and can provide information on current and delinquent property taxes.
+Property tax records and assessment information are maintained by Franklin County Tax Assessor's office, located in the courthouse complex at 1 Main Street, Meadville.
+The Tax Assessor's office can be contacted for property assessment inquiries, homestead exemption applications, and parcel identification information.
+Franklin County Tax Collector handles tax payment collection and can provide information on current and delinquent property taxes.

 Mississippi law requires that land records be public except in limited circumstances involving sealed court orders or national security matters.